DPlayer234/houston-tools/README.md

 # additional gain for a pin.
 cash_pin_gain = 10

-# collectible enables an item with no purpose.
+# collectible enables an item with no inherent purpose.
 # it can be repeatedly bought in the perk store.
 [bot.perks.collectible]
 name = "Crab Plushy 🦀"